Alençon: History

-On 17 June 1940 the German Army took occupation of Alençon.
+On 17 June 1940, the German Army occupied Alençon.
 On 12 August 1944 Alençon was the first French city to be liberated by the French Army under General Leclerc, after minor bomb damage.

 After the war the population sharply increased and new industries settled.
 Many of these were related to plastics and the town is now a major plastics educational centre.

+Geography

+The river Sarthe flows through the town.

+Alençon along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.